The Value of Affirming Touch

 It is like, “I love ice cream.”
 “Do you really?”
 “No!”
 But cherish—guys get, because we cherish things.
 I have a couple of guitars at home.
 You’re not touching them!—right?
 You protect things you cherish.
 You polish things you cherish.
 You show off things you cherish.
 I think women want to be cherished more than they actually want to be loved.
 It’s like priority number one—you care for her; you know her; you protect her; you show her off.

 Dave: All I know is I’ve learned—and I’m still learning—she longs to be cherished.
 When she knows there’s nothing more important in my life—to her, she feels loved.
-Am I right, women?
+For married women—

 We shared that story last year about how I felt she had booed me.
-That’s where that whole thing comes on—it’s like I walked in the house, and felt like everybody else cheered me, but she was booing me.
+That’s where that whole thing comes on—it’s like I can walk in the house, and felt like everybody else cheered me, but she was booing me.
 Now, she doesn’t do that anymore to me.
-She really doesn’t—she affirms me.
-You thank me / you respect me.
+She really doesn’t.
+She affirms me.
+You thank me; you respect me.
 It’s unbelievable!
-I don’t even deserve it—she’s like, “You are an amazing guy!”
+I don’t even deserve it.
+She’s like, “You are an amazing guy!”
 And I’m thinking, “No; I’m not.”
 You know?
 [Laughter]

 Ann: You are better!
 [Laughter] You’re amazing!

 Dave: Yes, I am!
 Aren’t I?
 It’s Valentine’s Day; yes!

 Ann: Yes, yes, you are!